 A Big 4 firm feels more corporate

 Whilst the Big 4 are still Limited Liability Partnerships, they are much closer to a corporate than any of the Mid Tier firms below those at the top of the Mid Tier (such as BDO and Grant Thornton (GT)).
-This means there are generally more established processes and systems within Big 4 firms than in the Mid Tier.
+This means that there are generally more established processes and systems within Big 4 firms than in the Mid Tier.
 In fact, some of the firms in the UK Mid Tier are currently spending huge amounts of time introducing a consistent way of working.

 The Big 4 can admit more partners every year